marcosvm13/blog/_posts/q-for-functional-programmers.md

 -7h
 ```
 Where you hoping to find something more familiar?
 Welcome to q!
 The number 7
-indicates that the value of this type is a long.
-On its part, the negative
+indicates that the value of this type is a long; the negative
-symbol sugggests an atomic value, ie. not a list of longs.
-The final `h` just
+symbol sugggests an atomic value, i.e. not a list of longs; and the final `h` just
 manifests that the value that `type` returns has *short* as type.
 You can find
 the complete relation between numbers and types in [this
 section](https://code.kx.com/q/basics/datatypes/) from the official